wuddleko/genguard/README.md

 | `0` | `check`: outputs match `HEAD`, including when some groups were skipped. `run`: the commands succeeded |
 | `1` | Drift (`check` only) |
 | `2` | Config, git, or the generator command failed.
 A command error wins over drift |

+A command that exits 0 stays quiet, including when the check finds drift.
+A failed command prints its last 50 lines on stderr, labeled with the group name, then the Summary.
+With `--all` the label is the config path, a colon, a space, and the group name (`services/api/genguard.yaml: greeting:`).
+The summary line names `command failed (exit N)`.
+When that is the only failure, the final line is `error: command failed (exit N)`.
+A command that prints nothing uses `command failed (exit N): no output`. `--json` keeps the document on stdout.
+Those lines stay on stderr, and the group's `error` field is that same sentence.

+`--verbose` prints each line as it arrives, with the same label on the first line.
+It applies to `check` and `run`, including `--all`, `--since`, `--isolated`, and `--json`.
+The Summary names the exit and leaves the lines where they were printed.

 ## Install